 Shop around and do research before selecting a contractor.
-Ask friends, family and co-workers for recommendations and suggestions.
+Ask friends, family and co-workers for recommendations and suggestions, or get started with our contractor resource list.
 Price, quality of work, timeliness and reputation are all things to consider when looking for a contractor.
 It is best to get a proposal in writing along with an estimated timeline for getting the work done.
 Gather at least three proposals for competitive bidding.
 This will give you a good idea of what a fair price will be for the project.

 Once you’ve got it narrowed down to a few contractors make time to meet with them in person to discuss your project.
 Be clear about what you want but also keep an open mind to changes in the scope that may improve the project outcome.
 The contractor will be at your home doing the work so you should feel comfortable communicating your needs and preferences with him or her.